Shin Eun-soo: Pre-debut

 Shin Eun-soo joined JYP Entertainment (JYPE) in 2014 to train as both a singer and an actress.

-In 2015, she auditioned for the female lead role in movie Vanishing Time: A Boy Who Returned, written and directed by Um Tae-hwa.
-Though she never acted before, Shin was chosen out of 300 candidates to act alongside Gang Dong-won.
+In 2015, she auditioned for the female lead role in the movie Vanishing Time: A Boy Who Returned, written and directed by Um Tae-hwa.
+Although she had never acted before, Shin was chosen out of 300 candidates to act alongside Gang Dong-won.
 She was given two months of preparation and acting training.
 The filming started on October 7 and she was officially introduced by JYPE on the 14th through the agency's SNS channels.
-She attended her first production conference at Apgujeong CGV in Gangnam-gu, Seoul on October 11, 2016.
+She attended her first production conference at Apgujeong CGV in Gangnam District, Seoul on October 11, 2016.

 2016–present: Acting debut

-Shin debuted as an actress on November 16, 2016 with the release of Vanishing Time: A Boy Who Returned.
+Shin debuted as an actress on November 16, 2016, with the release of Vanishing Time: A Boy Who Returned.
 She was praised for her performance in a major role despite being a newcomer in such a young age.

 In late November 2016, she acted as the teenage of Jun Ji-hyun's character in the television series The Legend of the Blue Sea.
 In December, she was cast in a short film directed by Shunji Iwai titled Chang-ok's Letter where she played as Bae Doona and Kim Joo-hyuk's daughter.
 It was released on Nestle Theater's YouTube channel on February 16, 2017.
 She then lent her voice for the female lead in animated film titled The Shower, released in August.
 Shin also appeared as a supporting cast in the pre-produced web series by JYP Pictures titled School of Magic, along with several actors from her agency, which premiered on September 11.

 In 2018, Shin starred with another lead role, alongside Jung Jae-won, in a one-act romance drama titled Anthology—a part of tvN's Drama Stage.
 She then acted in the film titled Illang: The Wolf Brigade, where she worked with actor Gang Dong-won for the second time.
 It was released on July 25, 2018.
 In July, she was cast in the family melodrama Bad Papa, playing the daughter of Jang Hyuk.

 In 2019 and 2020, she played supporting roles in the film Homme Fatale, and in television series SF8 and Do Do Sol Sol La La Sol.

 In 2022, Shin made a special appearance in KBS2's historical drama Bloody Heart as the childhood of Kang Han-na's character, and was reunited with Jang Hyuk whom she previously acted with in Bad Papa.

+On March 12, 2025, Management Soop announced that Shin had signed an exclusive contract with the agency.